FootyTAB: Pick The Margins

 Originally "Pick The Margins" had two-point spreads, 1-12 and 13+.
 However, with the increase of scoring due to the 10-metre rule introduced during 1993 and the popular desire for larger dividends, FootyTAB increased the number of point spreads to three (1-10, 11-20 and 21+) for the 2001 season.
 Before draws were largely eliminated by extra time in 2003, it was possible also to bet on a match being drawn as a fifth selection.
+Currently (as of 2026), Pick the Margins has since returned to the original two point spreads plus draw option.

+In the Australian rules football version, the point spreads used are 1-39 and 40+, with the very unlikely event of a draw still available.

 The larger number of possible selections in "Pick The Margins" has meant that dividends have always been much larger than the modest "Pick The Winners" prizes.
 It has always been common for no punter to successfully pick every correct margin in a round.
 Up until the end of 1993, prizes were paid when this occurred to punters with one or even two incorrect selections.
 However, on 7 March 1994, FootyTAB announced Pick The Margins prize money would jackpot unless some punter selected every correct margin in a round.
 However, if no one selected all correct margins in the last week of "Pick The Margins" betting for a season, then prizes would be (and are still) paid out to the punter with the most correct margins since the jackpot began.

 Jackpots brought about a major increase in the popularity of "Pick The Margins" betting so that it became the most popular type of bet on rugby league in Australia.
 Today, "Pick The Margins" prizes are usually greater than the largest available from betting on horse racing, with the record being $2,006,217 awarded to one punter after three successive jackpots on 8 July 1996. (it is noteworthy that this punter only won as a result of a last minute Sydney City penalty goal).